bianlab/psr/README.md

-# Complex-domain super-resolution imaging with distributed optimization
+# Plug-and-play pixel super-resolution phase retrieval for digital holography

-This repository contains the code for a complex-domain pixel super resolution method via distributed optimization.
+This repository contains the code for a pixel super-resolution methods.
 For more information, please contact Liheng Bian (bian at bit dot edu dot cn).

-## About complex-domain pixel super resolution and reported method
+## About pixel super-resolution and the reported methods
-Complex-domain imaging has emerged as a valuable technique for investigating weak-scattered samples.
-However, due to the detector’s pursuit of large pixel size for high throughput, the resolution limitation impedes its further development.
-In this work, we report a lensless on-chip complex-domain imaging system, together with a distributed-optimization-based pixel super-resolution technique (DO-PSR).
-The system employs a diffuser shifting to realize phase modulation and increases observation diversity.
-The corresponding DO-PSR technique derives an alternating projection operator and an enhancing neural network to tackle the measurement fidelity and statistical prior regularization subproblems.
-Extensive experiments show that the system outperforms the existing techniques with as much as 11dB on PSNR, and one-order-of-magnitude higher cell counting precision.
+In order to increase signal-to-noise ratio in optical imaging, most detectors sacrifice resolution to increase pixel size in a confined area, which impedes further development of high throughput holographic imaging.
+Although the pixel super-resolution technique (PSR) enables resolution enhancement, it suffers from the trade-off between reconstruction quality and super-resolution ratio.
+In this work, we report a high-fidelity PSR phase retrieval method with plug-and-play optimization, termed PNP-PSR.
+It decomposes PSR reconstruction into independent sub-problems based on generalized alternating projection framework.
+An alternating projection operator and an enhancing neural network are derived to tackle the measurement fidelity and statistical prior regularization, respectively.
+PNP-PSR incorporates the advantages of individual operators, achieving both high efficiency and noise robustness.
+Extensive experiments show that PNP-PSR outperforms the existing techniques in both resolution enhancement and noise suppression.

 ## Usage